 Credit card interest paid on business purchases is a legitimate tax deduction.
 Any fees charged on a credit card specifically identified as a business account can also be deducted.

-But the same tax breaks aren’t available for personal credit cards or personal purchases made on a business account.
+But the same tax breaks aren’t available for personal credit cards or purchases on a business account.

 What are the tax implications of a card debt settlement?

-If you’re unable to pay your credit card debt and you decide to work with a debt counselor, be mindful that the debt cleared in a settlement might be considered taxable income.
+If you cannot pay your credit card debt and decide to work with a debt counselor, be mindful that the debt cleared in a settlement might be considered taxable income.

-The IRS often sees forgiven debt as income, on which you might owe federal income taxes.
+The IRS often sees forgiven debt as income you might owe federal income taxes.

 How Bright can help